 Tomato plants are easy to grow and typically have a high yield when given plenty of sunlight and water.
 They’re a versatile food that can be used in a variety of dishes from all around the world.
 There’s nothing like picking a firm yet juicy, red, and round tomato from your very own garden.
 If you compare the cost of growing tomatoes to the cost of buying tomatoes from the grocery store, you’ll find they are saving money in the long run.

-Growing lettuce in your garden is handy because lettuce is so well, handy!
-You can always use it in a dish or as a side salad to add some greens to your meal.
+Growing lettuce in your garden is handy because lettuce is so, well, handy!
+You can use it in a dish or as a side salad to add some greens to your meal.
+Heck, you can even roast it!
 It’s easy to grow so long as you are picking the outer leaves so the plant can thrive.
-The cost of lettuce and lettuce mixes at the grocery store has increased a lot in recent years making growing lettuce in your garden super cost effective.
+The cost of lettuce and lettuce mixes at the grocery store has increased significantly in recent years making growing lettuce in your garden super cost effective.

-Bell Peppers are a wonderful investment for your garden.
-Just as good raw as they are cooked into a dish, bell peppers packed with vitamins.
-They're an excellent source of Vitamin A, Vitamin C, and Potassium.
+Bell Peppers are a wonderful investment with your garden.
+As tasty raw as they are cooked, bell peppers packed with vitamins.
+They’re an excellent source of Vitamin A, Vitamin C, and Potassium.
 Seed starters typically cost less than one pepper in a supermarket but will yield way more than one pepper.
 You can pick them green or leave them on the vine and let them mature into sweeter red peppers.

 Garlic has so many different uses and therefore is a great choice for your garden.
-It is cheap and easy to grow and can be grown over the winter, letting you maximize the efficiency of your space.
-You may have noticed garlic was more difficult to find this past year.
-That’s partly because it was sought after for its antiviral qualities.
-Just another reason to grow it in your garden!
-That and you can keep away the vampires.
+It is cheap, easy to grow and can even be grown over the winter which helps with maximizing the efficiency of your gardening space.
+And, it is well known for it’s anti-viral properties (not to mention anti-vampire properties).
+Just another reason or two to grow some garlic in your garden!

 A super nutritious and a great addition for your garden is broccoli.
 Broccoli plants are cheap to buy and their maintenance is easy.
 The key with broccoli is to plant them in nutrient rich soil.
 It can also grow for the majority of the year so you’ll almost always have easy access to delicious, fresh broccoli.
 That’s a win!